-1.2 Duration The duration of study shall be a minimum of FOUR semesters

-1.3 Admissions will be made in accordance with the instructions received from MHRD from time to time.
-Seats are reserved for candidates belonging to Other Backward Classes Scheduled Castes and Scheduled Tribes, Physically challenged candidates, children of defence personnel and other categories as per the guidelines issued by MHRD.

-The admissions will be on the basis of CAT/MAT/GATE score and performance in the qualifying examination and interview.
-The prescribed qualifying examinations are given

-- 1.4 separately in the Institute prospectus for M.B.A.
+- a) Full-time student - b) Full time self-financed student - 1.2 Duration The duration of study shall be a minimum of FOUR semesters and a maximum of FOUR years. - 2.
+Admissions for Type (a) student status will be made in accordance with the instructions received from MOE from time to time.
+Seats are reserved for candidates belonging to Other Backward Classes Scheduled Castes and Scheduled Tribes, Physically challenged candidates, children of defence personnel and other categories as per the guidelines issued by MOE. - 1.4 Admissions for Type (a) is based on the CAT/MAT/GATE score and performance in the qualifying examination and interview.
+The prescribed qualifying examinations are given separately in the Institute prospectus for M.B.A.
 Programme. - 1.5 Bachelor's Degree in any discipline from a Recognized University with not less than 50% marks (or Cumulative Grade Point Average (CGPA) of at least 5.5 in the 0-10 scale grading system) in the aggregate taking into account the marks scored in all subjects of all the University examination conducted during the entire prescribed period of the degree programme.
-However, this prescribed minimum marks shall be 45% (CGPA of at least 5.0 in the 0-10 scale grading system) in the case of SC/ST. - 1.6 A limited number of admissions is offered to Foreign Nationals and Indians Living Abroad in accordance with the rules applicable for such admission, issued from time to time, by MHRD. - 1.7 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 1.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Information Brochure or the Prospectus. - 1.9 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his career on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 1.10 The decision of the Senate regarding the admissions is final and binding. - 1.11 Student Exchange Programmes and the Transfer of Credits in such cases shall be as per the corresponding MoU approved by Competent Authority.
+However, this prescribed minimum marks shall be 45% (CGPA of at least 5.0 in the 0-10 scale grading system) in the case of SC/ST. - 1.6 A limited number of seats is offered under Type (b).
+The student of type (b) shall fulfil the qualifying degree eligibility requirements as prescribed for the students of other types.
+He/she will not receive any scholarship /assistantship.
+The admission will be based on performance in qualifying exam, written test and interview, with due weightage for each component as decided by the DPGC. - 1.7 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 1.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Information Brochure or the Prospectus. - 1.9 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his career on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 1.10 The decision of the Senate regarding the admissions is final and binding. - 1.11 Student Exchange Programmes and the Transfer of Credits in such cases shall be as per the corresponding MoU approved by Competent Authority.